admindojo/CTFd/CTFd/plugins/admindojo-about/pages/about.md

 **logs**

-adminDōjō stores logs with your IP for debugging and security reasons.
+adminDōjō stores logs with your IP for tracking the highscore, debugging and security reasons.
 Nothing gets used for marketing.